api-platform/docs/admin/index.md

 API Platform Admin is the perfect companion of APIs created using [the API Platform framework](https://api-platform.com), but also supports APIs written with any other programming language or framework as long as they expose a standard Hydra API documentation.

-API Platform Admin is a 100% standalone Single-Page-Application with no coupling to the server part, according to the API-first paradigm.
+API Platform Admin is a 100% standalone Single-Page-Application written in TypeScript with no coupling to the server part, according to the API-first paradigm.

 API Platform Admin parses the API documentation then uses the awesome [React Admin](https://marmelab.com/react-admin/)